Blog

 Engineers onboarded faster to the shared codebase

-Coinbase also developed a strategy for code sharing beyond mobile: API clients, localization modules, and utility functions (crypto address parsers, currency formatters) are shared between the React Native app and the web app through NPM packages.
+Coinbase also shares code beyond mobile.
+API clients, localization modules, and utility functions (crypto address parsers, currency formatters) all live in shared NPM packages used by both the mobile and web apps.

 6. Microsoft (Office, Teams, Xbox)

-Microsoft is one of the largest users of React Native, and they're using it on platforms most people don't associate with the framework, including Windows and Xbox.
+Microsoft is one of the largest users of the framework, and they're using it on platforms most people don't associate with cross-platform development, including Windows and Xbox.

-Microsoft started adopting React Native almost immediately after its 2015 release.
+Microsoft started adopting the framework almost immediately after its 2015 release.
 Today it powers parts of Office, Outlook, Teams, Xbox, and even Copilot.
 The approach varies by product:

-Office, Outlook, Teams: Brownfield integration — React Native handles specific features within existing native apps
+Office, Outlook, Teams: Brownfield integration.
+The framework handles specific features within existing native apps

-Xbox, Skype: Greenfield — built with React Native from the start
+Xbox, Skype: Greenfield, built from the start with a cross-platform codebase

-Microsoft also maintains React Native for Windows, extending the framework to desktop, tablet, Xbox, and mixed reality devices.
-In May 2025, the Office team published a detailed technical blog on how they modernized their UI using React Native and WinAppSDK.
+Microsoft also maintains React Native for Windows.
+This extends the framework to desktop, tablet, Xbox, and mixed reality devices.
+In May 2025, the Office team published a detailed blog on how they modernized their UI using the framework and WinAppSDK.

 Why they chose it: JavaScript has the largest developer talent pool.
-Building cross-platform features in React Native lets them ship faster across Windows, iOS, and Android without maintaining three separate native implementations.
+Building cross-platform features lets them ship faster across Windows, iOS, and Android without maintaining three separate native codebases.

 7. Walmart